Critical Writing Fellowship

 CRITICAL WRITING FELLOWSHIP

-Momus has closed its application call for the third iteration of the Critical Writing Fellowship, supported in 2024 by Critical Minded.
+The third iteration of the Critical Writing Fellowship is generously supported by Critical Minded.

 This year, mentorship is overseen by writer and critic Jessica Lynne, who says: